gitter-badger/Sanitizers/NOTES.md

 3. FILTER_FLAG_ALLOW_FRACTION **It allows a dot.
 Example:** 100.25 will become 10025 without this flag.

 See PHP flags official documentation in [php.net](http://php.net/manual/en/filter.filters.flags.php).

+## Important Note

+The file you are using (or the file from where you are including Sanitizers.php) should contain the file **config.php** in the same directory.